btihen/btihen/content/post_elixir_phoenix/z_phoenix_1_5_authentication_auth_gen/index.md

   port: 1025
 ```

-In production it might look like:
+in production it might look like:
 ```
 # config/config.exs
 config :my_app, MyApp.Mailer,